Kartaverya/blood-donation-app/README.md

 # Donor Link – Blood Donation Application

 **Donor Link** is a mobile application designed to connect blood donors with recipients efficiently.
-The app streamlines the process of requesting and donating blood, ensuring timely assistance for individuals in need and improving overall coordination in the blood donation community.
+The app eases up  the process of requesting and donating blood, ensuring timely assistance for individuals in need and improving overall coordination in the blood donation community.

 ## Key Features
 - **User Authentication:** Secure login and registration for donors and recipients.